-In Asia, most societal constructs are patriarchal with Sri Lanka, Bali and India no exceptions.
-What this means is that more traditionally a woman’s role is focused within the home environment.
-Relationships between men and women, even within a marriage, are conducted differently from those in a Western culture.
+Society: In Asia, many societal constructs are patriarchal, with the countries where we work not being exceptions.
+What this means is that more traditionally a woman’s role is focused within the home.
+High importance is placed on marriage and having children and relationships between men and women, even within a marriage, are conducted differently from those in a Western culture.

 Public Transport: The SLV.Global team travel to projects using the public bus system.
 These buses are often overcrowded and volunteers are required to travel in groups and to stand or sit with each other.
 At weekends volunteers are responsible for their own travel arrangements however SLV.Global strongly discourage volunteers from getting the government buses for long distance journeys and we recommend you opt for the private companies where everyone is given a seat.

-Avoid drinking and smoking in public: We ask our volunteers not to drink at all during the week or to buy alcohol from shops in their local area.
+Drinking and Smoking in Public: We ask our volunteers not to drink at all during the week or to buy alcohol from shops in their local area.
 In the cultures of the countries where we are working drinking alcohol has different implications than in the West.
 There have been reports of tourists in the beach bars having their drinks spiked (FCO.
 2016) it is recommended not to accept alcoholic drinks from locals.

-As well, smoking has very different cultural implications.
+Smoking also has very different cultural implications.
 It’s illegal to smoke in public, and again, female smokers are rarely seen and smoking on the street or in public may send a different message than it would at home.